Quarter-sized hail, severe winds leave West Baton Rouge with significant storm damage

 WEST BATON ROUGE PARISH - As storm winds swept through West Baton Rouge Parish on Wednesday night and early Thursday morning, the area was pounded by quarter-sized hail and destructive winds.

-The National Weather Service reports that violent winds caused a tree to fall on a home on Benedetto Lane, which is just northwest of Port Allen.
+The National Weather Service reports that violent winds caused a tree to fall on a home on the Di Benedetto Estates area, which is just northwest of Port Allen.

+The resident was not in his home when the tree fell and the incident did not result in any injuries.

+Locals told WBRZ this is only one of many homes to withstand similar damage during the storm.

-Numerous residents lost power and as of 7:45 a.m., Thursday over 400 outages have been reported in the Parish.
+Numerous residents lost power and as of 7:45 a.m., Thursday over 400 outages were reported in West Baton Rouge Parish.

+Here is the before and after pictures of trees that fell on a house last night during the severe weather luckily nobody was injured. @WBRZ @WBRZweather pic.twitter.com/CODTOcBh5k— Nadeen Abusada (@NadeenAbusada) April 23, 2020

+A thread of pictures and videos of some of the damages in Port Allen following this morning’s storms. @WBRZ @WBRZweather pic.twitter.com/clbdTKcDzZ— Nadeen Abusada (@NadeenAbusada) April 23, 2020